tfrenkiel040/website/_posts/2024-06-16-ad-creatives-what-makes-a-good-ad.md

 categories: marketing
 ---

+What makes a good ad, good?
 While this is not a question with a short and simple answer, I like the ideas shared by Jenni Romaniuk in a recent podcast.

 On the '[Anstice Acast](https://www.anstice.ca/post/a-cast-episode-29-memory-marketing-myths-category-entry-points-and-distinctive-assets-with-jenni-romaniuk){:target="_blank" rel="noopener noreferrer"},' Jenni Romaniuk from the [Ehrenberg-Bass Institute](https://marketingscience.info/){:target="_blank" rel="noopener noreferrer"} shared what she sees as the three critical features of good ad creatives: